migramirez2/Harmony-ONE/progress/uladzislau-muraveika.md

+2024-02-02 Friday: The main focuses on this week:
+* blacklist automation - build, tested and rolled out to testnet/mainnet fix from https://github.com/harmony-one/harmony/pull/4623, additionally removed three new redeemed addresses from the blacklist.
+* [the second phase of RPC replacement](https://github.com/harmony-one/harmony-ops-priv/issues/166) - first try of the sync up was broken by extra run of rclone, after it files were corrupted and harmony had a [file descriptor leakage issue](https://github.com/harmony-one/harmony/issues/4622),after several tests, that it was indeed rclone, node is synced and running.
+Rn node is used by Gheis to test the prunning DB config.
+* continue refactoring to move the rclone installation/sync as separate playbook - https://github.com/harmony-one/harmony-ops-priv/issues/167 - postponed for now
+* checked the [small issue with snapshot service](https://github.com/harmony-one/harmony-ops-priv/issues/170) - it was false-positive, 'cause we don't wait for harmony node to start, but issue can be fixed

+---

 2024-01-26 Friday: The main focuses on this week:
 * blacklist automation - created a bash script to automatically get the redeemed users and remove them from blacklist and allowedtx lists - https://github.com/harmony-one/ansible/pull/110
 * [the second phase of RPC replacement](https://github.com/harmony-one/harmony-ops-priv/issues/166) - sync new node via rclone and run our tools, firewall, nginx setup - now it is still in sync